fnguimdo/test/Customer Care/Watson 2 Quiz.md

 #### Q11.
 You are talking to a client who is resistant to investing in a virtual assistant project because they have a well trained staff of call agents who are resolving issues with leading customer satisfaction Key Performance Indicators (KPIs).
 You remember reading a quarterly earnings report for this client where the CEO remarked they have to find ways to lower costs as their supply chain costs rose and this is one of the reasons why profitability fell.
 You ensure the client understands that:

 - [ ] The average cost of a live agent call is $5 - $7 … if handled with a virtual assistant, it’s about 0.25 cents/call and you can cut your current labor budget targeted at customer service.
-- [ ] The average cost of a live agent call is $3 -$5 … if handled with a virtual assistant, it’s about 0.25 cents/call and you can cut your current labor budget targeted at customer service.
+- [ ] The average cost of a live agent call is $3 -$4 … if handled with a virtual assistant, it’s about 0.25 cents/call and you can cut your current labor budget targeted at customer service.
 - [ ] The average cost of a live agent call is $5 - $7 … if handled with a virtual assistant, it’s about 0.25 cents/call and you can have those employees focus on higher value customer interactions than basic rote answers.
-- [ ] The average cost of a live agent call is $3 -$5 … if handled with a virtual assistant, it’s about 0.25 cents/call and you can have those employees focus on higher value customer interactions than basic rote answers.
+- [x] The average cost of a live agent call is $3 -$4 … if handled with a virtual assistant, it’s about 0.25 cents/call and you can have those employees focus on higher value customer interactions than basic rote answers.

 #### Q12.
 You are preparing for a visit with a client who is in a highly competitive service industry where delivering outstanding customer care is mandatory.
 What are the key offerings you will build your presentation around?